oleksissuper/smm-scraping-flask/README.md

 # One of the trial projects I was assigned to when I joined my previous company.
 ## Objective
-The purpose of this trial task is to evaluate your skills in Python for web scraping, MySQL for database management, and HTML/CSS/JavaScript for building a simple front-end interface.
+The purpose of this trial task is to evaluate the skills in Python for web scraping, MySQL for database management, and HTML/CSS/JavaScript for building a simple front-end interface.
 The task involves scraping data from specified websites, storing it in a MySQL database, and creating a front-end page to display and filter the data.

 ---